 - Lastly, you need a supportive partner.
 Who understands that you may not spend the evening together because work that day starts after bedtime.
 Who can (ideally) share the school runs and home chores.
 Who, most importantly, understands the competing priorities that are never far away from the surface, and can help when these priorities conflict.
 I cannot imagine how difficult it must be as single parent – I have the utmost respect for those in that situation.

 Obviously, this cannot work all the time – there are many overwhelming moments, lost evenings, and a lot of exhaustion.
 Yes, tears too sometimes.
 And if ultimately your job is not an enjoyable or fulfilling one, I don’t think it is worth it.
 I am, as I say, in the fortunate position to have been able to make choices within a career I genuinely love.

 This makes the challenge for flexibility in the workplace all the more pronounced – progressive and inclusive employers should not just be the exception, they should be the rule.
-So, this IWD, I choose to challenge employers to embrace and support inclusive and flexible work cultures.
+So, as part of my involvement in IWD, I choose to challenge employers to embrace and support inclusive and flexible work cultures.
 Flexible working allows more women to become business leaders; it encourages teamwork and collaboration; and it enables women to stay at the centre of their children’s universes while not putting their working lives on pause.